 That's right!
 Whether you actually have the ambition to go for a better job than the one helping you Just Get By right now or not, you're looking at what's out there.
 Daily.
 Weekly.
 It doesn't matter.
 Getting another or new job is a routine idea for you.
 Who has a career, even as an adult, these days?

-(This is actually just one of many effects of you learning to look for opportunities.
+(This is actually just one of many ways you learn to look for opportunities as a whole.
 This is Super Adult.
 Congratulations!
-Now go check indeed and monster dot com.)
+Now go check indeed.)

 5. The Elderly Are Adorable

 No more griping about everyone else's age!
 No more, "Ew, they're old."

 Yeah, you may joke to your sibling about how close to 30 they are, but it's still in the back of your mind that you're close there yourself!
 And honestly, you don't feel like you're close, right?
 What's so bad in becoming 30?

 And then you feel how sincerely you believe this, and you look at your parents and your grandparents, and you secretly (or even out loud) aww in their face.
 Their actions are just so cute!